IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/energy_detector.md

 !!! picture inline end
     ![Header](https://srendi.de/wp-content/uploads/2021/04/Energy-Detector.png){ align=right }

-The energy detector can detect energy flow and acts as a resistor.
+The Energy Detector can detect energy flow and acts as a resistor.
 You can define the max flow rate to use it as a resistor.

 !!! bug
-    The energy detector does not work on versions below 0.4.5b.
+    The Energy Detector does not work on versions below 0.4.5b.
     I recommend to use the latest version.

 ##Events